 Settings & Preferences

 Open settings with Ctrl+, (or Cmd+, on macOS).
-Settings are organized into six tabs: Interface, Defaults, Account, Performance, Privacy, and About.
+Settings are organized into seven tabs: Interface, Defaults, Account, Network, Performance, Privacy, and About.
 Most settings take effect immediately.
 UI Scale requires clicking Apply, and changes to Processing Threads take effect after restarting the app.

 Interface